EagleTongX/EagleTongX.github.io/about.md

 Hi, I’m Eagle!
 I’m a lifelong learner and explorer.
 Here’s a glimpse of who I am:

-- **Software engineer at AWS**, where I built new AWS SaaS application
+- **Software engineer at AWS**, where I'm building AI products
 - **Founder of [What’s Your Answer](http://www.whatsyouranswer.org/) org**, a dynamic platform amplifying diverse perspectives on life's profound questions.
 - **[Global Shaper](https://www.globalshapers.org/) of the World Economic Forum**, where I collaborate with other young leaders to address global challenges and create positive change in the world.
-- **Head of partnerships at [OneRise](http://onerise.nyc/)**, a startup accelerator focused on empowering immigrant founders by providing resources, mentorship, and support.
+- **Team Lead at [OneRise](http://onerise.nyc/)**, a startup community and incubator focused on empowering underrepresented founders by providing resources, mentorship, and support.
 - **Entrepreneur passionate about EdTech and AI**, I believe in leveraging cutting-edge technologies to revolutionize education and create accessible, personalized learning experiences for all.

 <!-- ## Journey Overview